Deccani language: Geographical distribution

 Deccani speakers centre around Hyderabad, the capital of Telangana.
-Deccani is also spoken in many other urban areas of the Deccan region and Mumbai, especially those with large Muslim populations such as Bijapur and Gulbarga.
+Deccani is also spoken in many other urban areas of the Deccan region and Mumbai, especially those with large Muslim populations such as Aurangabad, Nanded, Akola, Amravati, Bijapur, Gulbarga, Mysore and Bangalore.
+In addition to members of the Deccani community, some Hindu Rajputs and Marathas in the Deccan speak Deccani Urdu as well.

 Features

-Deccani is characterised by the retention of medieval-era features from Hindustani's predecessor dialects, that have disappeared in today's Hindi-Urdu.
+Deccani retains some features of medieval Hindustani that have disappeared in contemporary Hindi-Urdu.
 It is also distinguished by grammar and vocabulary influences from Marathi, Kannada, and Telugu, due to its prolonged use as a lingua franca in the Deccan.
-A non-exhaustive list of its unique features, compared with standard Urdu where possible:
+Below is a non-exhaustive list of its unique features, with standard Urdu equivalents:

 These features are used to different degrees among speakers, as there tends to be regional variation.
-Mustafa names some varieties of Deccani as "(Telugu) Dakkhini, Kannada Dakkhini, and Tamil Dakkhini", based on their influence from the dominant Dravidian language in the spoken region.
-He further divides Telugu Deccani into two linguistic categories, corresponding to: Andhra Pradesh, which he says has more Telugu influence; and Telangana, with more influence from standard Urdu.
-The latter is seen especially in Hyderabadi Urdu.
+Mustafa names some varieties of Deccani as "Telugu Dakkhni, Kannada Dakkhni, and Tamil Dakkhni", based on their influence from the dominant Dravidian language in the spoken region.
+He further divides Telugu Deccani into two linguistic categories, corresponding to Andhra Pradesh, which he says has more Telugu influence; and Telangana, with more influence from standard Urdu.
+The latter is seen especially in Hyderabad.

 Deccani's use of Urdu as a standard register, and contact with Hindustani (widespread in India), has led to some of its distinctive features disappearing.
-Hence many of the features in the above table are used side-by-side with those of Standard Urdu.

 Culture

 Deccani finds a cultural core in and around Hyderabad, where the highest concentration of speakers are; Telangana is one of the only four states of India to provide "Urdu" official status.
 Deccani Urdu in Hyderabad has found a vehicle of expression through humour and wit, which manifests in events called "Mazahiya Mushaira", poetic symposiums with comedic themes.
 An example of Deccani, spoken in such a context at Hyderabad:

-Additionally, the Deccani Film Industry is based in Hyderabad, and its movies are produced in Hyderabadi Urdu.
+Additionally, the Deccani film industry (also called Dollywood) is based in Hyderabad and produces movies in Deccani, especially the Hyderabadi dialect.